HMS Monkey (1801): Career

 On 12 August Commander John Willoughby Marshall and Lynx, in the company of the gun-brig Monkey, under the command of Lieutenant Thomas Fitzgerald, discovered three Danish luggers off the Danish coast.
 The water was too shallow for Lynx, so Marshall sent Monkey and boats from Lynx in to cut them out.
 The largest of the luggers, which had four guns and four howitzers, opened fire on Monkey before all three luggers ran ashore once Monkey and the launch's 18-pounder carronade returned fire.
 The British refloated the luggers and brought them out the next day, having taken no casualties.
 In their haste to quit the vessels, the Danes failed to fire the fuse on a cask of gunpowder they had left by the fireplace on the largest lugger.
 Marshall thought the Danes' behaviour in leaving the explosive device disgraceful.
 The largest lugger was Captain Japen (or Captain Jassen).
 She had had a crew of 45 men, who had fled, and during the engagement she had thrown two of her howitzers overboard.
 The second lugger, name unknown, had four guns and a crew of 20.
 The third lugger was Speculation, of three guns and 19 men.
 Her crew too had thrown two guns overboard.

 In 1810 Monkey was part of the force blockading Lorient.

 On 28 March 1810 Monkey and were in company when they captured Epervier.

-On 29 April Monkey was in company with Armide and the hired armed cutter Adrian at the capture of Aimable Betzie. also shared in the proceeds of the capture of Aimable Betsie.
+On 29 April Monkey was in company with Armide and the hired armed cutter at the capture of Aimable Betzie. also shared in the proceeds of the capture of Aimable Betsie.